wltjs26/wltjs26/README.md

 ---

 ## 🚀 **About Me**
-With a background in **industrial engineering and data analytics**, I have hands-on experience in **data processing, statistical analysis, and business intelligence reporting**.
+With a background in **Engineering and data analytics**, I have hands-on experience in **data processing, statistical analysis, and business intelligence reporting**.
 My work involves **extracting insights from large datasets, building interactive dashboards, and optimizing data pipelines** for enhanced decision-making.

 I specialize in **SQL databases, Power BI, and advanced Excel analytics**, and I enjoy exploring **data visualization and business forecasting techniques**.